Cameron-L-Thorp/AdventOfCode2022/README.md

 ## Day2:
 For part one, three conditionals were used to determine then result of the match, as there are three possible options ('rock', paper', or 'scissors').
 Once a conditional is met, the score is added based on the move and win result.
 For part two, each option from the oppnent can be responded to with three different player options.
-This resulted in an additional three nested conditionals but a difinitive score.
+This resulted in an additional three nested conditionals but a definitive score.